-The connection between contaminated geological environment in the selected abandoned mining sites and the health status of local population has been assessed based on the elaboration and analysis of national databases of environmental and health indicators.
-(Rapant et al., 2013).
+The connection between the contaminated geological environment in the selected historical mining sites and the health status of the local population has been assessed based on the data from national databases of environmental and health indicators [7].

-The environmental indicators are the contents of chemical elements, components or values of chemical parameters analysed and measured in the environment (Rapant et al., 2013).
-In this study we evaluate environmental indicators in groundwater and soils as these components of geological environment definitely show the most significant connection with human health.

-In addition, it is very likely that PTE contents in groundwater and soils can influence human health to a great extent.
+The environmental indicators are the contents of chemical elements, components or values of chemical parameters analysed and measured in the environment [7].
+In this study we evaluate environmental indicators in groundwater and soils as these components of geological environment definitely show the most significant connection with human health [8].
+In addition, it is probable that PTE contents in groundwater and soils can influence human health to a great extent.

-The groundwater is the most important source of drinking water.
-In Slovakia, it is used as the source of drinking water for more than 90% of Slovak inhabitants.
-(Klinda and Lieskovská, 2010).
+In Slovakia, groundwater is used as the source of drinking water for more than 90% of Slovak inhabitants [9].
 The soil is the base of food chain and represents that part of the environment, where human life directly takes place.
 Crops we eat are grown in soil and meat, eggs, and milk come from animals the life of which is integrally connected with the soil too.
-Moreover, children but also some adults are known to ingest soil as well.
-The soil and groundwater chemical contents are determined as "total contents" (way of digestion and sampling methods and chemical analysis according to (Rapant et al.1996, Vrana et al. 1997, Čurlík and Šefčík 1999).
+Moreover, children and also some adults are known to ingest soil as well.
+Thus, there are numerous ways that people can be exposed to the trace elements in soil.
+The soil and groundwater chemical contents are determined as "total contents" (way of digestion and sampling methods and chemical analysis [10, 11, 12].

-The set of environmental indicators and their mean values for groundwater and soils in the Slovak Republic is summarized in Table 1 (according to Rapant et al., 2013).
+The set of environmental indicators and their mean values for groundwater and soils in the Slovak Republic is summarized in Table 1 (according to [7]).